-The 2019 Fringe Festival will once again take place in the Southwest DC.
-The 2018 Fringe Festival, our first in SW DC, our capacity filled increased by 10%.
-We are pleased to once again partner with several SW community organizations.
+The 2019 Fringe Festival featuring 90+ productions, will take place in Southwest DC.
 Lead venue partner Arena Stage, the Mead Center for American Theater.
 Other confirmed locations include St. Augustine’s Episcopal Church and Christ United Methodist Church, among several other new and returning venues.

 With Arcade by Robin Bell we are exploring how we interact with games in the 21st century and how in turn, we interact with each other.
 Through this piece, Robin will examine how we play, both individually and collaboratively and how public spaces designed for play enhance or transform this type of type of interaction.

 Capital Fringe will be presenting Shakespeare’s Worst.
 This bold comedy is written by Mike Reiss (a four-time Emmy-winning original writer for The Simpsons) and Nick Newlin (a local actor and former Fringe Festival participant).
 Mike will also be presenting a talkback/book signing for his book, Springfield Confidential: Jokes, Secrets, and Outright Lies from a Lifetime Writing for The Simpsons in partnership with Politics and Prose.

 Shakespeare’s Worst is a condensed version of Two Gentlemen of Verona, with one character serving as the narrator, providing pointed commentary on the absurdity of the plot and characters.
 Our production will be the first fully staged production in the US (it premiered in Bristol, UK in 2016 and had a staged reading at Utah Shakespeare last August).
 Puppets, physical humor, and puns abound in this fast-paced comedy that will appeal to a wide-ranging audience.
 Great for the whole family.

 Tickets on Sale & Festival Schedule will be live June 17.